virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 # Success Text Customization

-It is possible to customize the *success* text that is displayed upon successful application installation either at the dashboard or in the email notification.
+It is possible to customize the *success* message that is displayed upon successful application installation either at the dashboard or in the email notification.

 <b>Examples</b>